CBL2C/CBL2C/README.md

 Over the past year I have spent several hundred hours becoming familiar with Front-End development, JS, jQuery, TypeScript, and React.

-I will be completing Front-end development with a few public portfolio projects, then begin Back-End training with Node, Express, and SQL.
+I will be completing frontend development with a few public portfolio projects, the first of which is [Spooflix](https://github.com/CBL2C/Spooflix)

+Once frontend portfolios are complete, I will begin backend development courses with Node, Express, and SQL.

+I hope to gain employment as a frontend developer while continuing my fullstack education.

 <br>